Zarina2311/final-react-assessment-h1-2020/README.md

 Create an `Algorithm` component that shows the data for each algorithm.

 - Name as a heading
+- Include the `moreDetailsUrl` as a link (your choice if the name itself is a link or there is a separate "View More")
 - The image (hint: use the numeric `width` to constrain the size but keep the aspect ratio, or you can also use CSS)
 - Description
 - `averagePerformance` (Big O Notation)